pith/docs/docs/seed/manual/transactions.md

 one is available.
 In this case, it is not necessary to explicitly specify the corresponding transaction handler.

 Other Seed modules can register their own resolvers that will infer more transaction metadata for specific contexts.
-For instance the JMS add-on can automatically detect the transacted resource when the {{< java "org.seedstack.seed.transaction.api.Transactional" "@" >}} annotation is used inside a JMS listener.
+For instance the JMS add-on can automatically detect the transacted resource when the {{< java "org.seedstack.seed.transaction.Transactional" "@" >}} annotation is used inside a JMS listener.
 More documentation is available in modules where this is applicable.

-Remember that an explicitly specified {{< java "org.seedstack.seed.transaction.api.Transactional" "@" >}} annotation will always override any automatically resolved metadata.
+Remember that an explicitly specified {{< java "org.seedstack.seed.transaction.Transactional" "@" >}} annotation will always override any automatically resolved metadata.

 # Examples